digineo/gluon-autoflasher/README.md

 ip addr add 192.168.0.2/24 dev eth0
 ```

+Copy the `config.yml.default` to `config.yml` and adapt it to your needs.

-Then you start the autoflasher with:
+Then start the autoflasher with:

 ```
 ./autoflash